tangowithcode/tango_with_django_2/manuscript/chapter6-models-templates-views.md

 T>      * Update the `python_pages`, `django_pages` and `other_pages` data structures.
 Each page has a `title` and `url` -- they all now need a count of how many `views` they see, too.
 T>      * Look at how the `add_page()` function is defined in your population script.
 Does it allow for you to pass in a `views` count?
 Do you need to change anything in this function?
 T>      * Finally, update the line where the `add_page()` function is *called*.
 If you called the views count in the data structures `views`, and the dictionary that represents a page is called `p` in the context of where `add_page()` is called, how can you pass the views count into the function?
 T>      * Remember to re-run the population script so that the database is updated with your new counts.
 T> * You will need to edit both the `index` view and the `index.html` template to put the most viewed (i.e. popular pages) on the index page.
 T>      * Instead of accessing the `Category` model, you will have to ask the `Page` model for the most viewed pages.
 T>      * Remember to pass the list of pages through to the context.
 T>      * If you are not sure about the HTML template code to use, you can draw inspiration from the `category.html` template markup.
 The markup that you need to write is essentially the same.
+However, remember a `Page` `url` is just that -- it's the entire URL!

 T> ### Model Tips
 T> For more tips on working with models you can take a look through the following blog posts: